rhdtownsend/gyre/doc/source/ref-guide/osc-equations/dimless-form.rst

        equation (see :ads_citealp:`unno:1966`).
 Set to 1 to include this term (Unno calls this the Eddington approximation), and to 0 to ignore the term
-   * - :math:`\alphaegv`
+   * - :math:`\alphatrb`
-     - :nml_n:`alpha_egv`
+     - :nml_n:`alpha_trb`
-     - Scaling factor for the gravitational heating rate terms.
-       Set to 1 to include these terms (default), and to 0 to suppress it.
+     - Scaling factor for the turbulent mixing length.
+Set to the convective mixing length to include the turbulent damping term (see the :ref:`osc-conv` section), and to 0 to ignore the term